vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

 **Installation of additional software packages**

 Apart from the packages listed in the ``/opt/omnia/input/project_default/software_config.json`` file, additional software can also be installed on the cluster nodes during cluster provisioning.
-TO do so, follow the below steps:
+To do so, follow the below steps:

     1. First, fill up the ``additional_software.json`` and ``software_config.json`` input files.
     2. Then, execute the ``local_repo.yml`` playbook in order to download the required packages.